FiwareTIConsoft/fiware-metaware/docs/user_and_programming_manual.md

 </rdf:RDF>
 ```

+The Dataset entity is represented by the class `com.tilab.fiware.metaware.dao.impls.mongodb.domain.Dataset`.

 #####DatasetStructure
 The `DatasetStructure` is a sub-entity (or sub-document) of `Dataset`, and for this reason it does not have the `_id` field.
 This sub-entity does not have a well-defined schema neither, because each dataset can have a different structure; the class `DatasetStructure` should be considered as a simple `Map`.